The information in this article is up to date through tax year 2019 (taxes filed in 2020).

 - Have a qualifying child or dependent.

-If you file as Head of Household, you will get a standard deduction of $18,000.
+If you file as head of household, you will get a standard deduction of $18,350.

 You could qualify for this filing status if you are legally married to your spouse.
 As with married filing jointly, it doesn’t matter whether you were married in January or the last day of December.
 For tax purposes, you are considered married for the entire year.
 In the case of married filing separately, each spouse files their own tax return.
 There are several reasons you might want to do this, including if you are separated but not legally divorced from your spouse.
 Read more about filing separately here.